 - Eat more organic, grass-fed/finished, and wild-caught foods as these foods are free of pesticides and chemicals like glyphosate and are often of better quality.

-- Eat less excess added sugar, as well as processed sweeteners, that don’t help your body run better.
+- Eat less excess added sugar, as well as processed sweeteners, that doesn’t help your body run better.
 Added sugar is associated with increased cancer risk.
 Sweeteners can be hundreds and thousands of times sweeter than naturally sweet foods which can contribute to cravings and higher intake of added sugar or non-nutritive sweeteners.
-Many of nature’s naturally sweet options (berries, sweet potato, banana etc.) also pack lots of beneficial nutrients for cancer prevention.
+Many of nature’s naturally sweet options (berries, sweet potato, banana, etc.) also pack lots of beneficial nutrients for cancer prevention.
 Consider enjoying them to meet your sweet needs.

 - Choose foods with fiber.
 Fiber from seeds, especially flax seeds, is important as they have a high concentration of lignans that can reduce the risk of breast cancer, especially in postmenopausal women.